 First, the British provided a common language.
 India was a land of dozens of languages, and English became the language of communication between those Western-educated elites.
-Again, there is an irony that a common foreign language provides the foundation for a political movement that was going to eventually expel the English teachers.
+There is an irony that a common foreign language provides the foundation for a political movement that would eventually expel the English teachers.

 Second, British racism helped contribute to the formation of an Indian identity.
-By treating all Indians as members of a kind of single inferior race, no matter what their caste or their ethnic or regional identity, the British rulers helped invent the idea of an Indian person that did not really exist before.
-By treating everyone similarly, it erased the distinctions based on class and ethnic and regional identity and imposed a common identity on a diverse population.
+By treating all Indians as members of a single inferior race, no matter what their caste, ethnic, or regional identity, the British rulers helped invent the idea of an Indian person that did not exist before.
+By treating everyone similarly, it erased the distinctions based on class, ethnic, and regional identity, and imposed a common identity on a diverse population.

 Third, it was the British Empire that gave India its identity as a single political unit simply through the administrative unification of India—the building of railroads, political administration, and so on, to link the entire subcontinent.

 Finally, it was the British that formed the common enemy against which all Indians could unite, and a common enemy is one of the best pathways to forming a national identity.
-In other words, it is the British, really, that create the conditions for a national identity in India before it becomes a nation.
-So, Indian nationalism is a direct product of its imperial experience, not only in the sense that imperialism created the desire to throw out the foreigner, but more profoundly in the sense that imperialism gave Indians the tools with which to conceive of themselves as a nation.
+The British created the conditions for a national identity in India before it became a nation.
+Indian nationalism is a direct product of its imperial experience, not only in the sense that imperialism created the desire to throw out the foreigner, but more profoundly in the sense that imperialism gave Indians the tools with which to conceive of themselves as a nation.